*This article was written by Nicholas Kusmich.

 The third type of process (and the most popular right now for internet marketers) is…

 This is the most common ad process that you’ll see, and it has worked unbelievably well in recent years.
-In this scenario, the ad drives traffic to an opt-in page that makes a promise of some benefit in exchange for an email address.
+In this scenario, the ad drives traffic to an opt-in page, such as an online quiz, that makes a promise of some benefit in exchange for an email address.

 You would use this opt-in page to build a list and continue to market to this list by blasting the subscriber with promotional emails.

 I used to teach this as well, and I think that it still works to some degree.
 It is the best option of the three mentioned above, but I don’t think it’ll work for long, and here’s why: